docker/docs/compose/rails.md

 ### Define the project

-Start by setting up the three files you'll need to build the app.
+Start by setting up the four files you'll need to build the app.
 First, since your app is going to run inside a Docker container containing all of its dependencies, you'll need to define exactly what needs to be included in the container.
 This is done using a file called `Dockerfile`.
 To begin with, the